lightningtgc/es6-coding-style/es6-coding-style-en.md

 }
 ```

-- 6.2 Class members should be defined following subsequent order:
+- 6.2 Class members should be defined in the following subsequent order:

   - `constructor`